Month: March 2018

 These title prompts are randomly generated – hit refresh to get a new prompt.

-The Sacrifice, the Lesson, and the Surplus
+The Women, the Summer, and the Rise

 How to work with title prompts: